brmcdoug/sonic/1-two-tier-small-clos/2-tier-small-clos-readme.md

 [Line 2](./ansible/deploy-small-clos.yaml#L78)

 3. Run the ansible deploy script.
 Note, the script will launch and configure three of the spine nodes and one of the leaf nodes, leaving sonic01 and sonic03 unconfigured.
-This guide will walk thru configuring them via the SONiC CLI
+This guide will walk thru configuring them via the SONiC and FRR CLIs

    Note: adjust user/pw credentials as needed.
 The script will take about 3 minutes to run.
    ```